surge541/surge541/README.md

 ### Hiya 👋
 I'm Surge.
 I'm a 14 year old 'developer' who works in primarily Java & Kotlin, with basic experience in Python.
 I'm (kinda) learning Rust.
 I like to make block game hacks in my spare time.

+You can contact me on Discord - Surge#7456

 I'm working on: Paragon - A 1.12.2 client that actually has some decent code in it.
 Also kinda working on Cosmos.

 I am learning Kotlin and Rust.